Liebherr D926 engines are a true classic for many mechanics and construction machine operators.

 One of the most common problems with this engine is the coolant leaking into the oil.
 The cause is the O-rings of the cylinder liners, which lose their tightness over time.
 Symptoms?
 The so-called "butter" under the oil filler cap or on the dipstick.

-Solution: Replace the O-rings and thoroughly regenerate the liners.
-Attempts to seal with sealant often end in serious failures.
+Solution: Replacing the O-rings and thorough regeneration of the liners.
+Attempts to seal with sealing compounds often end in serious failures.

 - Differences between versions – a trap for the unaware